agentrickard/domain/domain_prefix/README.txt

 This setting controls the behavior of newly created domain records.
 If set to 'Generate', then the module will attempt to create prefixed tables as defined.

+When selecting options for table prefixing, you can now select which data source to use when copying tables.
+Use the select list to determine the source for data.

 ----
 3. Drupal Upgrades